DynamicSwarms/ds-crazyflies/docs/crazyflies.rst

     string base_frame # Base frame the target is relative to string info # Additional information

-.. note:: Currently only the target field is beeing used.
+.. note:: Only the target field is currently used.
 It describes the desired target in world coordinates.

 .. image:: assets/SafeflieStateMachine.drawio.png